Engagements shipped to production

 Average first-year ROI, weighted by engagement size, on closed projects.

 Each stage has one deliverable and one decision point.
-No status meetings, no slide decks—just the next thing, on a Tuesday.
+No status meetings and no slide decks.
+Just the next thing, on a Tuesday.

 Two senior architects on-site for a week.
 The output is a written brief naming the smallest valuable thing to ship.